 Wanna save some money?
 Use these simple little changes to see big savings on your electric bill.

 5. Cook meats from room temperature.
 The same goes for casseroles, eggs and other refrigerated dishes.
 I’m NOT telling you to leave your steak on the counter for hours, just long enough to take the chill off.
 Your meat will cook better too because setting cold meat on a hot cooking surface shocks the meat and it will cook unevenly.
 If you’re cooking a casserole, take it out of the fridge at least 45 minutes before cooking.
-Not only will your food be tastier but you save a couple of dimes in energy costs, and by dimes I mean dollars.
+Not only will your food be tastier but you save a couple of dimes in energy costs, and by dimes I eventually mean dollars.

 6. Unplug.
 If you’re not using an appliance, unplug it.
 Anything that has an indicator light telling you it’s plugged in is using electricity.
 All.
 The.
 Time.
 This goes for all electronics, TVs, printers, computers, microwaves, even phone chargers and toys.
 While you’re at it, turn off some lights.
 I can’t help myself, I had to say it.